-Despite the growth of the GF market, individuals with CD still have trouble finding GF products because of not widely available and are poor in quality and more expensive than gluten-containing products, and they may lead to nutritional deficiencies in micronutrients and fiber [4].
+Despite the growth of the GF market, individuals with CD still have trouble finding GF products because they are of not widely available, and are poor in quality and more expensive than gluten-containing products; and they may lead to nutritional deficiencies in micronutrients and fiber [4].

-Studies have assessed the nutritional quality and adequacy of a GF diet the results reflected the fact that GF products are not nutritionally superior.
-Many GF foods were found to be deficient in several nutrients, contained significantly lower protein, fiber and minerals and higher fat and carbohydrates content [5, 6].
-The findings also indicated that a GF diet was associated with higher energy [7].
-It has been highlighted that the ideal GF diet should be nutrient-dense with naturally GF foods, balanced with macro- and micronutrients as well as reasonably priced, and easily accessible [8].
-In another study, the sensory properties of GF food were found to be effective not only celiac patients but also non-celiac consumers' compliance with the GF diet [9].
+Studies have assessed the nutritional quality and adequacy of a GF diet and the results reflected the fact that GF products are not nutritionally superior compared to than gluten-containing products.
+Many GF foods were found to be deficient in several nutrients, contained significantly lower protein, fiber and minerals and possess higher fat and carbohydrates content [5, 6].
+The findings also indicated that a-GF diet was associated with higher energy [7].
+It has been highlighted that the ideal GF diet should be nutrient-dense with naturally GF foods, balanced with macro- and micronutrients as well as reasonable y in priced, and readily availableeasily accessible [8].
+In another study, the sensory properties of GF food were found to be effective for not only celiac patients but also non-celiac consumers' compliance with the GF diet [9].